RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 in [TMB](https://github.com/kaskr/adcomp), which is described [here](https://kaskr.github.io/adcomp/_book/Appendix.html#theory-underlying-sdreport).

-MLi: Will need some tips when you hit optimization problem and NaNs.
+==MLi: Will need some tips when you hit optimization problem and NaNs.
 What do you do?
-Can we make a simple MRE?
+Can we make a simple MRE?==

 | <img src="images/tip.svg" width="120" />                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 |:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|